LeeT27/scatterV/README.md

 ($2^{3}-1 = 7$ unique states before repeating pattern)

 To implement this theory into ScatterV, I used an LFSR to utilize primitive polynomials.
-An LFSR consists of a chain of flip flops that use the output of an arbitrary amount of chosen flip flops to determine the next incoming bit.
+An LFSR consists of a chain of flip-flops that use the output of an arbitrary amount of chosen flip-flops to determine the next incoming bit.
 The powers of the polynomial $x$ serve as a direct mapping to the register's state.
 Specifically, each term $x^n$ corresponds to the output of the $n^{th}$ flip-flop within the shift register chain.
 To maintain the mathematical identity of the primitive polynomial: $x^{3}$+x+1=0, the hardware must keep solving for the constant term.
 By XORing the $x^{3}$ and x term, we generate the feedback bit 1, thus constantly balancing the equation.
-All flip flop bits perform a left bitwise shift and the feedback bit is fed into the LSB.
+All flip-flop bits perform a left bitwise shift and the feedback bit is fed into the LSB.
 Every clock cycle now generates a unique pattern!
-Here is a diagram I made of the flip flops for n = 3:
+Here is a diagram I made of the flip-flops for n = 3:

 <img src="https://github.com/user-attachments/assets/dcd47c8c-e1f9-4fc6-b67e-e26096d311a7" width="400">